christcomputer/JAVA-Questions/README.md

 First number: 20
 Second number: 10
 ```
-### 4.Java Program to Find the Sum of Elements in an Array
+### 4. Java Program to Find the Sum of Elements in an Array

 ```java
 import java.util.Scanner;